Must Visit Places in Jordan

 If you’re in Jordan, then visiting the desert castles should be the topmost priority in your list.
 This is one of the most renowned historical places in Jordan that you must visit.
 These castles form an important part of Umayyad Desert Castles that were built by the rulers of the Umayyad Dynasty.
 These desert castles are a magnificent example of early Islamic architecture and stand as a testament to the fascinating history of this country.

 They used to serve as caravan stations, and trade center units in the earlier times.
 Their fine frescoes, mosaics, stucco carvings, and illustrations are inspired by the Greco – Roman and Persian traditions.
-Qasr Hallabat, Qasr Kharana, Qasr Tuba and Qusair Amra are a few desert castles that you must visit in Jordan
+Qasr Hallabat, Qasr Kharana, Qasr Tuba and Qusair Amra are a few desert castles that you must visit in Jordan.

-Qasr Hallabat, Qasr Kharana, Qasr Tuba and Qusair Amra desert castle
+Famous for: Qasr Hallabat, Qasr Kharana, Qasr Tuba and Qusair Amra desert castle

 Ruins at Umm Qais